bastet27/Tier2-WiCys-CTF-2024/README.md

 I used google reverse image search and was able to find the answer.

 ### Notes:
+This task demonstrated how useful reverse image search can be when metadata is unavailable.
+It’s a powerful OSINT technique for verifying image origins.

+Tools Used:
+- exiftool: For metadata analysis.
+- Google Reverse Image Search: To identify the photo's location.

 ## :two::seven: 27.
 OSINT(Easy) Operation Slither 1